This page was originally published in 2012 and has since been updated.

-Some men and women incorrectly believe that male condoms constrict an erect penis, causing premature ejaculation.
+Some people incorrectly believe that external condoms constrict an erect penis, causing premature ejaculation.

-Using a male condom does not cause premature ejaculation.
+Using an external condom does not cause premature ejaculation.
 On the contrary, condoms can help users maintain an erection longer and prevent premature ejaculation, especially when the placement of the condom on the penis is a routine part of sexual foreplay.

-Some men and women who seek family planning believe that male condoms encourage infidelity, promiscuity, or prostitution.
+Some people believe that external condoms encourage infidelity, promiscuity, or prostitution.